00

 For example, let’s say that there’s a Shilajit gummy that costs only $20 for a one month supply, and it’s got a really slick label, plus there are even a couple extra ingredients like B vitamins and maybe a little magnesium.
 Compared to some of the other Shilajits that cost over twice that amount, it might seem like a great deal.

-But when you look at what’s actually under the hood–so to speak–you find that you’re only getting 1/10th the amount of Shilajit that’s in a $40 product, plus the amounts of the added vitamins and minerals are often so low that their cost is neglible.
+But when you look at what’s actually under the hood–so to speak–you find that you’re only getting 1/10th the amount of Shilajit that’s in a $40 product, plus the amounts of the added vitamins and minerals are often so low that their cost is negligible.

 Shopping for supplements is a lot like buying wine.
 Unless you really know your stuff, it’s extremely hard to evaluate the true quality of a product.
 Companies know that most people aren’t expert-level connoisseurs and they even make their labels more confusing on purpose.